xueyiju/chocopy-wasm-compiler-B/designs/forLoopIteratorsDesign.md

 ```
 **Expected Output**
 ```
-This will throw a TypeError
+This will throw a TypeError: Expected int; got bool
 ```